Offered by Department of Chemistry

 emphasis will be bonding, spectroscopy, synthesis, and mechanism.
 Three lectures per week,

-Fall only, odd-numbered years.
+Spring only, even-numbered years.

 - CHEM 475/875P - Instrumental Analysis - 5 hours